andrevidela/Research-report/Thesis/index.md

            r2 s')
 ```

 Our optimisation is subsumed by the “newtype-optimisation” which erases any boxing around types with a single constructor.
 We can however safely inline this function since `(>>=)` will only be composed with itself, since it takes linear arguments the inlining when composed is safe.

-## Measurements

-The benchmarks were run with Idris-bench, a command link script written in idris itself which takes a source folder and recursively traverses it in order to find programs to execute and measure their runtime.

-The analysis of the result was performed with Idris-stat, another command line script which reads the output of out benchmark program and output data like minimum, maximum, mean and variance along with arrays for plotting our results on a graph.
+This time we expect the running time to be consistently smaller.
+Additionally, since we can make SAT problems arbitrary complicated we can have a benchmark that measures in tens of seconds and record differences in runtime in the order of seconds rather than micro-seconds.

+## How to run the benchmarks

+Results are only useful if they are reproducible.
+This section aims to inform the reader of the conditions in which the benchmarks have been run and which tools have been used in order to collect and analyse the results.
+This with the goal to make those results reproducible by you, the reader, either exactly by re-using the tools, or by replicating the functionality of the tools presented.

+Since the benchmarks have to be run many times and have to be run in  an identical and reproducible setting I've written a program that will do just that: Idris-bench.
+Idris-bench will run all the idris2 programs in a folder using a given compiler version, a number of runs for each program and will measure how long each run took, and will aggregate the results in a csv file.

+Additionally, as mentionned in section 6.1, we are going to be very interested in the standard deviation of our results, this is why i have written another tool to analyse the results: Idris-stats.
+Idris-stats ingests the csv files from idris-bench and outputs statistical information about it in another csv file.

 ### Idris-bench